Delirium

 • Changes in feeling (sensation) and perception

-• Changes in movement (for example, may be slow moving or very restless)
+• Changes in movement (for example, people may become slow moving or very restless)

 • Confusion and disorientation, not aware of correct time or place